 incr 2 . shiftP ps $ \sk -> incr 100 $ sk =<< (sk 3)

-where incr :: Monad m => Int -> m Int -> m Int
+incr :: Monad m => Int -> m Int -> m Int

 incr n = ((return . (n +)) =<<)

-One should read the operator (=<<) , the flipped bind, as a ``call-by-value application'', akin to the application in call-by-value languages like Scheme.
-The application f =<< e first evaluates the argument e , performing its effects.
-The result is passed to f , which is evaluated in turn.
-The application sk 3 is an optimized version of sk =<< (return 3) .
+One should read the operator (=<<), the flipped bind, as the ``call-by-value application'', akin to application in call-by-value languages like Scheme.
+The application f =<< e first evaluates the argument e, performing its effects.
+The result is passed to f, which is evaluated in turn.
+The application sk 3 is an optimized version of sk =<< (return 3).

 The appearance of print tells us that test5 is the IO computation.
-If we rather had the result of test5 as a pure value (an integer), we merely need to apply runST to the the runCC expression.
+If we rather had the result of test5 as a pure value (an integer), we merely need to apply runIdentity to the the runCC expression.

 The sample code file Generator1.hs shows one example of PS; the file SRReifT.hs of the LogicT library is a larger example.
 The sample code file Generator2.hs demonstrates why we may need several prompts, perhaps with different types.
-CCExc offers several flavors of multiple prompts: closed unions P2 and open unions PP , PM and PD .
-The open unions are like SomeException .
+CCExc offers several flavors of multiple prompts: closed unions P2 and open unions PP, PM and PD.
+The open unions are like SomeException.
 The prompt flavor PD carries an extra integer identifier to further distinguish prompts of the same type.
 We may therefore dynamically generate an arbitrary number of PD prompts, which was required in Dybvig, Peyton Jones and Sabry's framework.

 CCExc.hs [9K]